 In 2019, the ANH approved the unification of the Ceibo/Avispa/Ardilla/Alligator fields.
-The exploration period for the unified fields, named Ceibo, commenced in 2014.
-The exploration periods for Yatay and Coralillo began on declaration of commerciality in 2012 and 2018, respectively.
+The exploitation period for the unified fields, named Ceibo, commenced in 2014.
+The exploitation periods for Yatay and Coralillo began on declaration of commerciality in 2012 and 2018, respectively.
 In 2019, the Company submitted a request to the ANH for commercial unification of the Yatay and Coralillo fields.
 Unification of the fields remains subject to ANH approval.

-The Company is entitled to 100% of production less (i) applicable legal royalties ranging from 6% to 25% and (ii) any additional participation percentage attributable to ANH when accumulated gross production of a field exceeds five

-MMbbl and the price of WTI crude during any month exceeds the base price for crude oil in dollars set forth in the contract.
+The Company is entitled to 100% of production less (i) applicable legal royalties ranging from 6% to 25% and (ii) any additional participation percentage attributable to ANH when accumulated gross production of a field exceeds five MMbbl and the price of WTI crude during any month exceeds the base price for crude oil in dollars set forth in the contract.

-Within the Guatiquia block, there are currently 35 medium crude oil producing wells.
-Production is first transported to the facilities at the Corcel block through pipelines and then to off-loading stations to enter the national pipeline system.
-For the year ended December 31, 2019, average production from this block was 16,197 bbl/d.
+Within the Guatiquia block, there are currently 30 medium crude oil producing wells.
+Production is primarily transported first to the facilities at the Corcel block through pipelines and then to off-loading stations to enter the national pipeline system.